Building the right digital workplace for a post-COVID world

 The coming phase: the acceleration period

 So where will those apps be hosted?
 The most obvious answer for most but not all organizations is public cloud.
-On premise data centers have traditionally been used as a failsafe for IT teams’ disaster recovery.
+On-premise data centers have traditionally been used as a failsafe for IT teams’ disaster recovery.
 But today, businesses realize that they need to expand these functionalities out of just the IT team to encapsulate their workforce continuity plan.

 Business customers of Horizon that are on VMC or Azure, for example, can approach any cloud vendor and easily increase their capacity.
-And even customers who have no digital workspace capabilities can get remote working initiatives up and running through cloud services quickly.
+And even customers who have no digital workspace capabilities can get secure remote working initiatives up and running through cloud services quickly.

 And the beauty of cloud is that organizations have the choice to flexibly scale down their capacity later, inserting more agility into their planning.

 But as mentioned, many enterprise apps were designed to be accessed from the office.
 You don’t want all remote workers accessing apps on network routing through the data center, but directly to SaaS solutions.
-So, from a networking perspective, SD-WAN has become important solution for helping businesses connect.
+So, from a networking perspective, SD-WAN has become an important solution for helping businesses connect.

 Businesses can also save money while improving security by adopting a “zero-trust” approach.
 With the trusted location of the office gone, zero-trust means no person or location is imbued with inherent trust.
 Instead, devices trying to access the enterprise network always start from a point of no trust and build it up as they go.

-Be proactive about the future
+Be proactive about your future workplace

 The partnership between VMware and Fujitsu led to a lot of the solutions we’re seeing today in digital workspaces.
 And while we didn’t see a global pandemic coming, it’s clear that the need for the digital workplace has become more relevant – and pressing – than ever.